saucelabs/node-saucelabs/README.md

             browser: 'googlechrome' } ] }
      */

   /**
    * start Sauce Connect Proxy
    */
   const sc = await myAccount.startSauceConnect({
     /**
      * you can pass in a `logger` method to print Sauce Connect log messages */
     logger: (stdout) => console.log(stdout),
     /**
      * see all available parameters here: https://docs.saucelabs.com/dev/cli/sauce-connect-proxy/
      * all parameters have to be applied camel cased instead of with hyphens, e.g.
      * to apply the `--tunnel-name` parameter, set:
      */
-        tunnelName: 'my-tunnel'
+    tunnelName: 'my-tunnel',
-    })
+  });

   // run a test
   // ...

   // close Sauce Connect
-    await sc.close()
+  await sc.close();

-    // upload additional log files and attach it to your Sauce job await myAccount.uploadJobAssets(
+  // upload additional log files and attach it to your Sauce job await myAccount.uploadJobAssets('76e693dbe6ff4910abb0bc3d752a971e', [
-        '76e693dbe6ff4910abb0bc3d752a971e',
-        [
     // either pass in file names
+    './logs/video.mp4',
-            './logs/video.mp4', './logs/log.json',
+    './logs/log.json',
     // or file objects
     {
       filename: 'myCustomLogFile.json',
       data: {
-                    someLog: 'data'
+        someLog: 'data',
-                }
-            }
-        ]
-    )
-})()
+      },
+    },
+  ]);
+})();
 ```

 > You may wonder why `listJobs` requires a `username` as first parameter since you've already defined the process.env.
 The reason for this is that Sauce Labs supports a concept of Team Accounts, so-called sub-accounts, grouped together.
 As such functions like the mentioned could list jobs not only for the requesting account, but also for the individual team account.
 Learn more about it [here](https://docs.saucelabs.com/basics/acct-team-mgmt-hub/)